sedcakmak/medium-article/README.md

 # Medium-Article
-This project is done as a part of the challenge of LeWagon Coding Bootcamp.
+This project is done as a part of the Medium Copycat Challenge of LeWagon Coding Bootcamp.
 The challenge was to copy a Medium Article.
 However, I experimented with several issues which were not required by the original challenge.

 * I paid more attention to responsive web design.
 It's now scaling nicely on other devices.
 This was my first time using media queries, so I studied a lot before implementing it.